royaljelly2018/15-Lines-of-Fame/README.md

-# Pythonistas-NL Code Sharing Repo
+# Pythonistas-NL 15 Lines of Fame
-This repo serves as Git practice for the Pythonistas-NL meetup.
-This meetup provides a community for Python developpers to code and learn.
+This repo serves as the central repo for the '15 lines of fame' timeslot in the Pythonistas-NL meetup.
+Participants can contribute code to this repository that will then be showcased by the contributor in the next meetup.
-The repository is intended to be forked, update with the contributors code, and then create pull request against this master repository.

-All code is then collected and can be presented during the meetup.

-# Context:  Code Sharing
-The Python meetup has a reserved timeslot where developers can share and present snippets of code.
-This can be used for the following purposes:
-    - Troubeshooting --> Why doesn't this work?
-    - Advice
-    - Showcase an achievement
+This repo provides all instructions to get up and running.

+## 15 Lines of Fame
+The '15 lines of fame' session is a reserved timeslot in the Pythonistas-NL meetup aimed at providing support for participants.
+Participants can use this timeslot to share code and receive the groups undivided attention.
+Practical use-cases are:
+    - Asking for help ('Why does this not work?')
-    - Showcase something cool
+    - Showcasing something new that you've learned;
+    - Asking how to improve code
-    - Showcase a project
+    - etc.

-# Instructions (command line)
+We have a central huge screen that we can use to showcase code, but it's more conventient if participants contribute their code to a central repo.
+This saves us from having to swap laptops for each snippet of code.

+## Instructions (Git Command Line)

 Follow the instructions here
 https://help.github.com/en/articles/fork-a-repo .